-ExpressJet provides regional jet service principally in the United States, primarily from hubs located in Atlanta, Cleveland, Cincinnati, Chicago (O'Hare), Denver, Houston, Newark and Washington Dulles.
-The combined operations of Atlantic Southeast and ExpressJet Delaware offered more than 2,100 daily scheduled departures as of December 31, 2011, of which approximately 650 were Delta Connection flights and 1,450 were Continental Express or United Express flights.
-As of December 31, 2011, the combined fleet of Atlantic Southeast and ExpressJet Delaware consisted of ten CRJ900s (all of which were flown for Delta), 46 CRJ700s (all of which were flown for Delta), 113 CRJ200s (99 of which were flown for Delta and 14 of which were flown for United) and 242 ERJ145s all of which were flown for United or Continental.
+ExpressJet provides regional jet service principally in the United States, primarily from airports located in Atlanta, Cleveland, Chicago (O'Hare), Denver, Houston, Detroit, Memphis, Newark, Minneapolis and Washington Dulles.
+ExpressJet offered more than 2,125 daily scheduled departures as of December 31, 2012, of which approximately 750 were Delta Connection flights and 1,375 were United Express flights.
+As of December 31, 2012, the ExpressJet fleet consisted of 18 CRJ900s (all of which were flown for Delta), 41 CRJ700s (all of which were flown for Delta), 107 CRJ200s (93 of which were flown for Delta and 14 of which were flown for United), 242 ERJ145s, (all of which were flown for United) and seven ERJ135s(all of which were flown for United).

-Under the terms of a Second Amended and Restated Delta Connection Agreement initially executed between Delta and Atlantic Southeast and to which ExpressJet is now a party (the "ExpressJet Delta Connection Agreement"), Delta has agreed to compensate ExpressJet for its direct costs associated with operating Delta Connection flights, plus, if ExpressJet completes a certain minimum percentage of its Delta Connection flights, a specified margin on such costs.
+ExpressJet currently conducts Delta Connection operations pursuant to the terms of a Second Amended and Restated Delta Connection Agreement initially executed between Delta and Atlantic Southeast and to which ExpressJet is now a party (the "ExpressJet Delta Connection Agreement").
+Under the ExpressJet Delta Connection Agreement, ExpressJet is paid primarily on a fee-per-completed block hour and departure basis, plus, if ExpressJet completes a certain minimum percentage of its Delta Connection flights, a specified margin on such costs.
 Additionally, the ExpressJet Delta Connection Agreement provides for incentive compensation upon satisfaction of certain performance goals.
-Under the ExpressJet Delta Connection Agreement, excess margins over certain percentages must be returned to or shared with Delta, depending on various conditions.
-ExpressJet's Continental and United code-share operations are conducted under a Capacity Purchase Agreement between ExpressJet and Continental (the "Continental CPA") and two United Express Agreements between ExpressJet and United (collectively, the "ExpressJet United Express Agreements"), pursuant to which ExpressJet is paid by Continental or United, as applicable, primarily on a fee-per-completed block hour and departure basis, plus a margin based on performance incentives.
+ExpressJet's United code-share operations are conducted under a Capacity Purchase Agreement initially executed by ExpressJet and Continental Airlines, Inc. ("Continental") and to which United became a party through its merger with Continental (the "United CPA") and two United Express Agreements between ExpressJet and United (collectively, the "ExpressJet United Express Agreements").
+Under the ExpressJet United Express Agreements and the United CPA ExpressJet is paid by United, primarily on a fee-per-completed block hour and departure basis, plus a margin based on performance incentives.
+During 2012, ExpressJet entered into a code-share agreement with American, pursuant to which ExpressJet is paid primarily on a fee-per-completed block hour and departure basis, plus a fixed margin per aircraft each month and an incentive or penalty based on performance incentives.
+ExpressJet is scheduled to begin operations with American during February 2013.